ashcat2005/POPREU/doc.md

 ## Start the Cluster

--Start the namenode: `hadoop-daemon.sh start namenode`
+- Start the namenode: `hadoop-daemon.sh start namenode`

--Start the datanode: `hadoop-daemons.sh start datanode`
+- Start the datanode: `hadoop-daemons.sh start datanode`

--Start resource manager on master: `yarn-daemon.sh start resourcemanager`
+- Start resource manager on master: `yarn-daemon.sh start resourcemanager`

--Start node managers on the slaves by running the following on the master: `yarn-daemons.sh start nodemanager`
+- Start node managers on the slaves by running the following on the master: `yarn-daemons.sh start nodemanager`

--Start the job history server on master: `mr-jobhistory-daemon.sh start historyserver`
+- Start the job history server on master: `mr-jobhistory-daemon.sh start historyserver`

 ## Test the Cluster